contributing-to-kubernetes/go-examples/lesson-003-web-server-graceful-shutdown/README.md

 To achieve _graceful shutdown_ we added the following changes:

-- created a `sigint` channel; we will use it to notify our goroutine we have received a signal: `os.Interrupt` or `syscall.SIGTERM`
+- created a `sigint` channel; we will use it to notify our goroutine we have received a signal: `os.Interrupt` or `syscall.SIGTERM` in this case
-- with `server.SetKeepAlivesEnabled(false)` we set the server to not keep alive any connection (which in fact is the desired effect of having a gracefull shutdown behavior)
+- with `server.SetKeepAlivesEnabled(false)` we set the server to not keep alive any connection (which in fact is the desired effect of having a gracefull shutdown behavior) to allow our server to finish processing any requests already received before the app received a termination signal.
+The first step is to disable "keep alive" TCP connections [https://godoc.org/net/http#Server.SetKeepAlivesEnabled](https://godoc.org/net/http#Server.SetKeepAlivesEnabled) before proceeding with the graceful shutdown of the server [https://godoc.org/net/http#Server.Shutdown](https://godoc.org/net/http#Server.Shutdown)
 - create the `done` channel; this one will be used to let the main goroutine we have finished the graceful shutdown.
+Adding this in the `func main()` allows us to run code only after the app is shut down - if needed

 ## Testing It